enviodev/hypersync-client-node/README.md

 The package targets Node.js via NAPI bindings.
 Bun is broadly compatible with Node.js native modules.
 Deno compatibility may vary.

 **How is this different from the Rust client?**
 This client is built on top of the [Rust client](https://github.com/enviodev/hypersync-client-rust) via NAPI bindings.
 It provides a TypeScript-first interface for JavaScript/Node.js developers.
+If you need the lowest-level access with the least overhead, use the Rust client directly.

+**What is the difference between HyperSync and HyperIndex?**
+HyperSync is the raw data access layer.
+Use it when you need direct access to blockchain data in your own pipeline.
+[HyperIndex](https://github.com/enviodev/hyperindex) is the full indexing framework built on top of HyperSync, with schema management, event handlers, and a GraphQL API.

 ## Support